 - A more optimistic outlook, having a positive attitude

 - A greater eagerness to succeed and lead

 - Greater community synergy, greater company synergy

-Students will have the opportunity to develop close working relationships with the faculty, not just as professors or lecturers, but also caring professionals who can help prepare you for a career.
+Students will have the opportunity to develop close working relationships with the faculty, not just as professors or lecturers, but also as caring professionals who can help prepare you for a career.
 Smaller classes help to strengthen the student-teacher relationship.